openconnectivity/IOTivity-Lite-setup/Readme.md

 Script: **pki.sh**

-This script creates PKI based certificates and converts them into an header file so that they are used in the code.
+This script creates PKI based certificates and converts them into an header file.
+The generated certificates are **TEST** certificates, these certificates are to be used for testing only.

 See [here](/IOTivity-Lite-setup/security) for more info on security options.

 ## Adding your own Resource models

-Instructions to add your own Resource models available are [here](/IOTivity-Lite-setup//adding_my_own_models).
+Instructions to add your own Resource models is available [here](/IOTivity-Lite-setup//adding_my_own_models).

 ## Windows Specific Instructions

-Windows specific instructions (using Visual Studio) are available are [here](/IOTivity-Lite-setup/windows).
+Windows specific instructions (using Visual Studio) is available [here](/IOTivity-Lite-setup/windows).